-Involvement in a Committed or attempted to commit robbery or extortion or theft or attempted robbery, extortion or theft or receipt of school or private property.
+Involvement in a robbery or extortion or theft or attempted robbery, extortion or theft or receipt of school or private property.
 Parents may be required to pay for any losses or damage.

--Vandalism
+Vandalism

 Caused or attempted to cause damage to school property or private property.
 Parents may be required to pay for any losses or damage.